examples-hub/react-starter-ts/README.md

 # react-starter-ts

-> quickstart boilerplate for react using typescript
+> quickstart boilerplate for react using typescript/webpack/babel

 ## features